S – Definitions of Ailments

 – Scleranthus (Flower Remedies) – For feelings of uncertainty and indecision.
 For those who are one way one minute, and another the next.

 – Scleroderma – (Return to Collagen disease).
 Is a chronic autoimmune disease characterized by a hardening or sclerosis in the skin or other organs.
 The localized typed of the disease, known as “morphea”, while disabling, tends not to be fatal.
-The systemic type or systemic sclerosis, the generalized type of the disease, can be fatal, as a result of heart, kidney, lung or intestinal damage.
+The systemic type or systemic sclerosis, the generalized type of the disease, can be fatal, as a result of , kidney, lung or intestinal damage.
 It is currently not fully understood what exactly causes this disease, although there are various theories.

 – Sclerosis – Hardening of tissue due to inflammation.